Between the deterministic and non-deterministic query complexity: Search theory and group testing

 \begin{proposition} Let $n> (d-1)2^k$.
 Then $D_k(P_{\le d},n)=k+d$.

 \end{proposition}

-\begin{proof} The upper bound is given by the above observations.
+\begin{proof} For the upper bound, observe Questioner can always ask singletons that are defective at that point.
+At every point there are at most $d$ YES and at most $k$ NO answers to such queries, thus the algorithm ends after at most $k+d$ queries.

 For the lower bound, consider the following simple algorithm of the Adversary.
 For the first query $A$, he answers YES if and only if $|A|\ge n/2$.
 Moreover, he gives the additional information that all the defective elements are in $A$ in this case.
 Thus after the answer all we know is a set of size at least $n/2$ that contains all the defectives.
-He answers the same way for the first $k$ queries, after that there is a set of size at least $n/2^k>d-1$ that contains all the defectives.
+He answers the same way for the first $k$ queries with respect to the number of remaining elements.
+After that there is a set of size at least $n/2^k>d-1$ that contains all the defectives.
 Even if the Adversary used up all the possible changes of the input, the Questioner needs at least $d$ more queries to identify all the defectives.

 \end{proof}